You will learn how to utilize live animal traps in this post to eliminate your problem with obnoxious animals.

 Recognize Your Issue

-Finding out what kind and what size of animal is causing damage on your property is the first step.
+Finding out what kind and what size of animal is causing damage to your property is the first step.
 You can accomplish this by examining the harm that is occurring, such as:

 • If plant tops are being consumed, a deer-sized animal that can access these places is most likely the culprit.
 As much as six feet up the plant, there is deer damage to be found.